HaiziIzzudin/uitm-ufuture-notification/README.md

 This script has 2 types:
 1. `app.py`: This one iterate through recent notifications (on the top right) of Ufuture.
 2. `fetch_every_subj.py`: This one iterate through every subject in the myCourses dropdown (on the top right) of Ufuture.
 This mode requires you to agree all subject pledges before proceeding.

+By default, script is running in headless (selenium webdriver headless) mode.
+To override this, please add flags `--headful`.

 ## How to run